mizrael/EvenireDB/readme.md

 These are both viable options, however, I would recommend opting for the Docker solution as it will package everything you need in the container.
 Building the image can be done using [this script](https://github.com/mizrael/EvenireDB/blob/main/scripts/dockerize.ps1).

 Once you have the image ready, you can run it in a Container by running `docker compose up`.
-The [Docker Compose file](https://github.com/mizrael/EvenireDB/blob/main/docker-compose.yml) will export two ports, `16281` and `16282`, which are used by the .NET Client.
+The [Docker Compose file](https://github.com/mizrael/EvenireDB/blob/main/docker-compose.yml) will export two ports, which are used by the .NET Client:
+- `16281` for the HTTP endpoints
+- `16282` for the Grpc endpoints

 # Client configuration